Manohari Singh: Career

 When the conductor Joseph Newman left His Master's Voice in 1950 to settle in Australia, Manohari moved on to play at Firpo's with his own band.
 Urged by the music director Salil Chowdhury, Manohari decided to try his luck in Mumbai, moving there in 1958.
 His first break in the Hindi film industry was in 1958 with Sachin Dev Burman, as a saxophonist for the movie Sitaron Se Aage.
 He went on to play with many other music directors, his strongest association being with R.D.
 Burman, for whom he played the saxophone in many compositions.
 In addition to playing the alto saxophone, Manohari Singh was also the music assistant and arranger for R. D. Burman.

 Notable hits

 Among other notable works, Manohari played on the hit "Gaata Rahe Mera Dil", composed by S.D.
 Burman, from the movie Guide.
 He also played for songs in the movie Chalte Chalte and Veer Zaara.
 He also released an album titled Sax appeal containing saxophone renditions of various Hindi movie music tracks Manohari Singh was said to deeply cherish his gold-plated Selmer saxophone (bought in New York City in 1969) and tried to avoid getting even his own fingerprints on it.
 He (as Basu-Manohari) composed for Sabse Bada Rupaiya, produced by Mehmood, starring Vinod Mehra and Moushmi Chatterji.
 Here is a romantic song "Wada Karo Sajan", one can enjoy the same beauty and touch of Panchanda.

 Awards

 Manohari Singh was felicitated at the Yashwantrao Chavan Natya Gruha (auditorium) on 19 March 2006, on the occasion of his 75th birthday.
-He was also awarded the "Memorable Contribution to Music Award" at the Tata Indicom Radio Mirchi Music Awards function held on 27 March 2009.